 Auto insurance policies will cover your scooter activities if an at-fault driver hits you because that person’s insurance pays for the damages.
 Pedestrian collisions that occur because of the actions of another party can also be covered by that individual’s coverage or through small claims court.

-If you are the one at fault for the accident, auto insurance policies don’t typically cover that kind of claim.
-It would be handled by your homeowners or renters insurance – or your personal finances.
+If you are at fault for the accident, auto insurance policies don’t typically cover that kind of claim.
+Your homeowners, renters insurance, or finances would handle it.

 E-scooter rentals follow a similar process.
 Your homeowners or renters insurance may cover your activities, but it might be necessary to purchase a policy from the provider or as a non-owner.